dspringuel-va/blog-posts/devops-handbook/ThirdWay.md

-## The Third Way: The Technical Practices of Continual Learning and Experimentation
+# DevOps 101 | The Third Way: The Technical Practices of Continual Learning and Experimentation

+This is the part 4 of 4 of this DevOps 101 series.

+The third way defines the **technical practices of continual learning and experimentations**.
+Learning from successes and failures is crucial to improve the quality of work.
+Furthermore, when the flow and the feedback loop are short and strong, it is easier and safer to experiment and take calculated risks.
+Ultimately, fast learning and experimentations help to outdo the competition and win in the marketplace.

-### Enable and Inject Learning into Daily Work
+## Enable and Inject Learning into Daily Work

-#### Establish a just, learning culture
+### Establish a just, learning culture
 *What*

 Having accidents in a software system is almost inevitable.
 To keep a